 George Orwell, the novelist famous for writing Animal Farm and 1984, once said of the city: "Sheffield, I suppose, could justly claim to be called the ugliest town in the Old World."
 A lot has changed since he wrote the unflattering review in 1937 - take a look at Richard Wheeler’s amazing photos of the Peak District to see just how beautiful it is.

 Arthur Conan Doyle, the creator of Sherlock Holmes, worked as a doctor’s assistant in Sheffield in 1878.
 He supposedly took some inspiration from his time living in the area to write one of the most famous stories ever written, The Hound of the Baskervilles.

 Sheffield was once home to the National Centre for Popular Music, which was located in the avant-garde building which is now home to the Students’ Union!
-We’ve got lots of fun and exciting events planned from September, so make sure you visit our website to find out what’s on!
+We’ve got lots of fun and exciting events planned, so make sure you visit our website to find out what’s on!